AntiGFW614/bepass-relay/readme.md

 const proxyPort = 6666;
 let proxyIP = proxyIPs[Math.floor(Math.random() * proxyIPs.length)];
 ```
-you can import your domain in your worker
+you can import your domain in your worker(Your CDN should be turned off)

 for example: const proxyIPs= ['<example.com'];